 There are many potential partners for an IT consulting business to consider.
-However as a starting point, the following three categories of business partners are an excellent addition to the marketing section of your IT consulting business plan.
+However, as a starting point, the following three categories of business partners are an excellent addition to the marketing section of your business plan.

 Management consultants are also an excellent source of new business for IT consultants.
 Be open to white-labeling your business, meaning that your company provides services under the other companies’ brands.
 This works well when partnering with management consulting firms, since they often will want to bundle your IT services into existing service offerings to clients.

 If you or members of your team have expertise in a specific segment of IT support, then partnering with other IT companies that are not proficient in those areas is an excellent way to meet new potential clients.
 If your focus is Linux or Mac OS, then find a company that only supports Windows.
 A willingness to share clients is also a plus when reaching out to companies in a similar industry.
 As long as the partnership is structured appropriately, it can be a win-win.